isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

        }
    }

-The optional ``server-name`` parameter specifies a name of one of the partners belonging to the HA relationship this command pertains to.
-This parameter can be omitted if the server receiving this command has only one HA relationship in the configuration.
+The optional ``server-name`` parameter specifies the name of one of the partners in the HA relationship that this command pertains to.
+This parameter can be omitted if the server receiving this command has only one HA relationship in its configuration.

 .. isccmd:: ha-continue
 .. _command-ha-continue: